Renault Symbioz TCe 145 Mk1

 Recalls and Technical Service Bulletins

-Parking brake actuator sensor (code 0EY9, April 2024 - May 2025 production) Critical - verify completed
+Parking brake actuator position sensor (code 0EY9, production April 2024 - May 2025) Critical - verify completed

 Contact a Renault dealer with the VIN to verify the 0EY9 parking brake recall has been completed.
-Given how recently the Symbioz launched, expect further service campaigns to emerge.
+This recall also affects Captur, Austral, Espace, and other Renault models from the same production period.
+Given how recently the Symbioz launched, additional service campaigns may emerge.

 Warranty Status

-Factory warranty (2 years) Active on all units (launch was mid-2024)
+Factory warranty (2 years) Active on most examples (launched mid-2024)

-All Symbioz examples are still inside their original 2-year Renault factory warranty as of early 2026.
-Confirm the original delivery date with the seller and check whether any extended warranty was bundled at sale.
+All Symbioz examples are still within their original 2-year Renault factory warranty as of early 2026.
+Verify the exact delivery date with the seller.
+Renault offers extended warranty packages up to 5 years.
+The 12V mild-hybrid battery is covered under the standard powertrain warranty.

 ↔ Also consider